-The confidentiality of complaints will be assured to the extent consistent with a thorough investigation and business need-to know.
-The fact-finding team consists of Dr. Douglas S. Decker, Executive Vice President; Amy Braymer, Vice President of Education; Leslea Eckhart, Director of Human Resources; and Nancy Decker, President/CEO who will investigate all complaints in a timely and impartial manner including interviewing all parties involved and any witnesses with first-hand information.
-The fact-finding team will issue a finding of facts that will be communicated to the complainant and accused.
-All parties involved in the complaint are required to keep all matters related to the complaint confidential and details of the complaint are not to be discussed with anyone except the fact finding team.
+The confidentiality of complaints will be assured to the extent consistent with a thorough investigation and business need-to-know.
+The fact-finding team consists of Bonnie Marsh, Campus President, Leslea L. Eckhardt, Director of Human Resources; and Nancy Decker, President/CEO who will investigate all complaints in a timely and impartial manner including interviewing all parties involved and any witnesses with first-hand information.
+The-fact finding team will issue a finding of facts that will be communicated to the complainant and accused.
+All parties involved in the complaint are required to keep all matters related to the complaint confidential and details of the complaint are not to be discussed with anyone except the fact-finding team.

-Retaliation against individuals who file a sexual harassment, harassment or discrimination complaint or who are part of the fact-finding investigation process is strictly forbidden.
+Retaliation against individuals who file a sexual harassment, harassment, or discrimination complaint or who are part of the fact-finding investigation process is strictly forbidden.
 Individuals that have been found in violation of retaliation will be subject to disciplinary action up to and including termination.